HCG Mixing Instructions from Grammy, HDI's Chief Forum Moderator.

 Clean the tops of the sterile vial, the hCG vial, and the bottle of bacteriostatic water with alcohol.
 I like using an 18 gauge needle with a 10 cc syringe.
 Withdrawer 2 cc of air from the hCG vial before mixing.
 Keep the needle at the top of the hCG vial so you are only withdrawing air.
 Be careful not to get it down into the hCG.
 Remove needle from hCG vial and insert into bottle of bacteriostatic water, then withdraw 2 cc of bac water and insert it into the vial of hCG powder.
 You may get a bit of a squirt out as you put the water in but this is usually harmless, and if you’re careful to pull the air out first, this should be minimal.

 Swirl gently, don’t shake.
 Insert large needle back into the hCG vial and tilt to one side so all the hcg goes to one end.
 Angle needle into the mixed hCG and pull it up into the syringe.
 Insert the liquid in the syringe into the sterile vial.
 Repeat until you are sure there is no more hCG in the hCG vial.
 Add more bacteriostatic water to the mixing vial (that empty sterile vial you started with) to equal the TOTAL water below.
-In other words if you’re mixing a 2000 iu vial, add an additional 2 cc of water to the 2 cc that you used to mix your hCG.

 * 5,000iu vial – Add 10 cc total bacteriostatic water (add 8 cc to the 2 cc in the mixed hCG)